JHL’s courses

 Financial support from JHL for your UAS studies

-Your trade union JHL will pay 75% of your selected open UAS studies.
-JHL members can complete online study modules at a very affordable price.
-Select the right option from a selection of dozens of study periods.
-To fill in a financial support application, go here (application form in Finnish and Swedish).
+Your trade union JHL will pay 75% of your course fees for selected open UAS studies.
+As a JHL member you can complete online study modules at a very affordable price.
+Select an option that suits you from the study modules listed belowGo here to fill in an application for financial support (application form in Finnish and Swedish).

-The financial support is individual and only meant for JHL members.
+The financial support is personal and only meant for JHL members.
 Read more about the terms and conditions of the support.

-Please note!
-Those who are unemployed or laid off can attend some of the courses for free.
-Some courses are completely free of charge for everyone.
-If you have questions, contact JHL by e-mail: kurssit@jhl.fi
+If you are are unemployed or laid off, you can attend some of the courses for free.
+Some courses are free of charge for everyone.
+If you have any questions, please contact JHL by e-mail: kurssit@jhl.fi.

-We pay 75% of your selected open UAS studies.
+We pay 75% of your course fees for selected open UAS studies.

 Here’s how to participate: